STREET RIDER TRAINING DAYS

 WHEN & WHERE:

-$350 - If Paid in last 2 weeks before event
+$350 per day - If buying one day, and paying in the last 2 weeks before the event.

 includes 8 hours of on track and classroom instruction, as well as lunch.